nojhan/colout/README.md

 on your terminal).

 `rainbow` will cycle over a 8 colors rainbow at each matching pattern.
-`Rainbow` will do the same over 24 colors (necessitate a terminal compatible with 256-colors mode).
+`Rainbow` will do the same over 24 colors (this requires a terminal that supports the 256 color escape sequences).

 `Random` will color each matching pattern with a random color among the 255 available in the ANSI table. `random` will do the same in 8 colors mode.